CreativeDataEU/PowerBITrinoConnector/README.md

 In case you encounter any issues while installting or loading data, then feel free to reach out to one of the contributors of this repository.

 ## Usage Power BI Desktop
-Before you begin you need to allow Power BI Desktop to load Custom Connectors according to this [docu](https://docs.microsoft.com/en-us/power-bi/connect-data/desktop-connector-extensibility).
+Before you begin you need to allow Power BI Desktop to load Custom Connectors according to this [official documentation from Microsot](https://docs.microsoft.com/en-us/power-bi/connect-data/desktop-connector-extensibility).

 1. You can take the .mez file from this [link](https://github.com/pichlerpa/PowerBITrinoConnector/raw/master/Trino/bin/Debug/Trino.mez) and place it in your Power BI custom connectors folder.
 Now, you should be able to see connector listed in your "Get Data" window, restart Power BI Desktop in case it doesn't appear: